Big-Bytez/cse110-fa21-group19/source/home-page/README.md

 View here: https://big-bytez.github.io/home-page/
 --------
 ## Front End Issues: ##
--Font family is not set on h2 ("How much time...?)
 - Need to complete browsing feed
 --------
 ## Back End/Javascript to do: ##